-2023-001 Condition: The District requests its auditor to draft the year-end financial statements and related notes for the sake of efficiency.
-The District does review the financial statements and support for proposed journal entries.
+2024-001 Condition: The District requests its auditor to draft the year-end financial statements and related notes for the sake of efficiency.

 Criteria: The District should have an internal control system designed for drafting the financial statements and related notes.